hansonxyz/basicsql/README.md

-# basicsql
+# php-basic-sql

-A simple Generic PHP class for interfacing with MySQL
+A simple generic PHP class for interfacing with MySQL

 This is a PHP class that provides the bare minimum interface to connect and perform MySQL queries in a way which is friendly to the rest of a simple PHP application.